 - Network of Service Officers

 Synepuxent Post 166 has a Post Service Officer who is also an VA Accrecdiated Service Officer through the Vietnam veterans of America.
-Bill Wolf will be glad to assist you with the necessary paperwork needed to apply for VA Disibility, VA Healthcare and acessing your VA benefits.
-You can email him at email@example.com, call him at 443-366-2994 or stop by Synepuxent Post 166 at 2308 Philadelphia Avenue, Ocean City, MD on Thursday of each wek betweek 10:00 AM and 2:00 PM.
-Best to call him first for an appointment.
+Our service officer will be glad to assist you with the necessary paperwork needed to apply for VA Disibility, VA Healthcare and acessing your VA benefits.
+At the current time, however, we are in the process of designating a new service officer.
+If you need help please email the post adjutant at email@example.com.
+Check back for updates to this situation.

 - VA Vet Centers

 - Veterans with special needs

 The American Legion strongly supports efforts to improve services, advance research and deliver compassionate treatment to veterans with special needs, such as: Those who have become homeless since discharge.
 Those who suffer from traumatic brain injuries and/or mental illness.
 Those who have suffered multiple combat injuries, defined as “polytrauma.”
 Those who battle with conditions related to Agent Orange exposure, Gulf War illness, radiation exposure due to atomic testing, mustard-gas exposure and other medical problems linked, or presumably linked, to military service.

 The American Legion has supported and actively participated in the Department of Veterans Affairs Voluntary Service (VAVS) program since it began in 1946.
 Today, nearly 7,000 volunteers serve 900,000 hours annually at various VA medical centers.
 Get started at va.gov/volunteer

 There are many more opportunities to Volunteer, to see more, just go to: